jamesloper/meteor-mango/README.md

-Meteor Mango is a simple, lightweight alternative to collection2, simple-schema, and collection-hooks, and gives a mind blowingly simple pattern to help relational data in sync.
+**Meteor Mango** is a simple, lightweight alternative to collection2, simple-schema, and collection-hooks, and can auto sync relational data.
 Say hello to a more maintainable codebase.
-Well sort of.
 Collection-hooks can cause spaghetti code, so don't overuse them!

-All functionality in 100 lines of code with no dependancies.
-Very pro code golf.

-# Installation
+### Installation
 To add to your project, just run `meteor npm install --save meteor-mango`

-# Example
+### Example
 ```javascript
 import Mango from 'meteor-mango';
 const Groups = new Mango('Groups', {